JakeRoggenbuck/regolith/README.md

 ### What the result is
 - Talk about all the different CVEs that happen and how they can be avoided

+Since ReDoS vulnerabilites are hard to spot, there are rather frequent CVEs that get submitted.
+Having a RegEx library that has a linear worst case time would completely prevent all of these potential issues.

 ## Usage (Quick Start)